This article about single mums surviving financially was last updated in 2021.

 - Get yourself on the property ladder.
 Yes, single mums can buy a home.
 If you think it’s impossible, check out current government schemes such as the Family Home Guarantee that only require you to front up a 2% deposit.

 - Check in on your super and make sure it’s working for you.
 Head to the brilliant MoneySmart website to check your super is on target and track any lost super … again, you may be in for a nice surprise.

 - Finding ways to earn more money is one of the best tips for single mothers to survive financially.
 Whether you need to find a job in school hours or work from home, there are opportunities out there.
 Get out and find them.

 WHAT BENEFITS ARE SINGLE MUMS ENTITLED TO?

 If you are in a financial fix then government support is available.
 If you are entitled to it, use it.
 Depending on your personal situation, there are plenty of benefits that single mums are entitled to.
-For example: